Liberal lawmakers challenge Trump with drug cost legislation

-WASHINGTON — Challenging the Trump administration on a high-profile consumer issue, leading congressional liberals plan to unveil a package of bills Thursday designed to radically reduce what Americans pay for prescription drugs by linking prices to lower costs in other countries.
+WASHINGTON — Challenging the Trump administration on a top consumer issue, leading congressional liberals are unveiling a package of bills Thursday designed to radically reduce what Americans pay for prescription drugs by linking prices to lower costs in other countries.

-The Trump administration has put forward its own plan for reducing drug prices.
+The Trump administration has put forward its own plan for reducing drug prices, but industry analysts have seen little impact so far.

-Independent Sen. Bernie Sanders of Vermont and Democratic Rep. Elijah Cummings of Maryland plan to introduce the three bills on Thursday, according to the senator’s office.
-Cummings chairs the House Oversight and Government Reform committee, which is planning to take a major role on drug pricing issues.
+Independent Sen. Bernie Sanders of Vermont and Democratic Rep. Elijah Cummings of Maryland plan to introduce the three bills on Thursday, said their aides.
+Cummings chairs the House Oversight and Government Reform committee, which is expected to take a major role on drug pricing issues.

 A new idea in the package would open up generic competition to patent-protected U.S. brand-name drugs that are deemed “excessively priced.”
 A second bill would allow Medicare to directly negotiate with drugmakers.
 The third bill would allow consumers to import lower-priced medications from Canada.

+“It’s time to provide much-needed relief to the American people,” Cummings said in a statement.
+“No more talk.
+No more tweets.
+The American people want action.”

-“If the pharmaceutical industry will not end its greed ... then we will end it for them,” Sanders said in a statement.
+“If the pharmaceutical industry will not end its greed ... then we will end it for them,” said Sanders.

-As a presidential candidate, Trump initially called for Medicare to negotiate drug prices and favored allowing Americans to import lower-priced medications from abroad, something that many consumers already do even if it is not legal.
+Trump as a presidential candidate initially called for Medicare to negotiate drug prices and favored allowing Americans to import lower-priced medications from abroad, something that many consumers already do even if it is not legal.

-But those ideas are political nonstarters for most Republicans, who favor a free-market approach to the U.S. pharmaceutical industry and prize its capacity for innovation.
+But Medicare negotiation is a political nonstarter for most Republicans, who favor a free-market approach to the U.S. pharmaceutical industry and prize its capacity for innovation.

 Time and again, Trump has complained that other countries where governments set drug prices are taking advantage of Americans.
 Indeed, one of his ideas would shift Medicare payments for drugs administered in doctors’ offices to a level based on international prices.